Services & Fees

-Potable (drinkable) water is only available at Victoria Park.
+Potable (drinkable) water is available at Kinsmen Park Festival Site and Victoria Park.
 To access potable water:

-- pick up the tap attachment at the Parks Administration Building, 1101 Ave P North; and
+- pick up the water tap attachment (spigot) at the Parks Administration Building, 1101 Ave P North; and

 The following fees and deposits may be applicable to your event:

 $60.00 + GST

 $120.00 + GST